addyosmani/backbone-fundamentals/chapters/03-internals.md

 If you're familiar with jQuery custom events or the concept of Publish/Subscribe, `Backbone.Events` provides a system that is very similar with `on` being analogous to `subscribe` and `trigger` being similar to `publish`.

-`on` binds a callback function to an object, as we've done with `dance` in the above example.
+`on` binds a callback function to an event, as we've done with `dance` in the above example.
 The callback is invoked whenever the event is triggered.

 The official Backbone.js documentation recommends namespacing event names using colons if you end up using quite a few of these on your page. e.g.: